|Managing Engineering & Technical Professionals|

 Supervisor Test Services

 Eaton Corporation "My compliments to the instructor and his ability to provide adaptation of material and critical issues to such a diverse example of positions, age, culture and function.
 It was above and beyond expectation."

 WGI Inc. "Extremely enlightening.
 A definite pick for upcoming managers or new managers.
 Will save a lot of wasted time and broken relationships."

 Davis Aircraft Products Company, Inc. "Excellent insight into how to lead people, not just manage them."

 Chris J. Kleinfeld

 Tenneco Inc. "Very informative.
-The activities which were completed in groups were enjoyable, relevant, and thought provoking."
+The activities which were completed

 | * The appropriate SAE Member discount will be applied through the Registration process.
 Discounts vary according to level of membership: Elite Member 20%; Premium Member 15%; Classic Member 10%|